frothers/Frothers-FC/content/posts/2024/Summer/2024-summer-game-1.md

 The Frothers were using the opportunity to try out a new 3-4-2-1 formation, utilising the plethora of defensive talent as best as possible.

+The game was very much a defender's paradice, mostly possesion within deep parts of the field and heavy work from the midfield.

+**Farshid** still managed to pick up some bonus points for a great goal line save to keep the game 0-0.

+## Halftime

+Keeping the same formation the game progressed without too many more incidents.
+To penalties!

+## Penalties

+**Evan Hanson** hit his off the crossbar, giving me vietnam flashbacks to the 2020 final.

+**Evan Doube** struck his on target, but a strong hand from the keeper resulted in the save.

+**Milan** managed to get a peno to stick, even if the keeper managed to get a hand to it.

+The Blazers managed to score all 4 of their penalties, some would say unwisely, to get them into the top cup competition.